The Hand (comics): Modern times

 Years later, the Hand turned its attention to the leaderless Chaste, once again attempting to destroy them, this time to prevent the Chaste's members from locating the new-born child that would bear Stick's reincarnated soul.
 The Hand severely crippled Stick's soldiers, reducing their number to a handful of warriors.
 The few remaining Chaste traveled to New York, seeking the assistance of Daredevil.
 Reluctantly, the Man Without Fear aided his former mentor's disciples, returning with them to Japan.
 Once there, the Hand attacked the Chaste and Daredevil relentlessly.
 Fighting alongside Daredevil, the Chaste barely managed to escape and safeguard their master's reincarnated spirit.

 The Hand has also frequently fought with Wolverine, and come into conflict with superheroes such as Spider-Man, the Avengers, and the X-Men.
 The Hand played a particularly large role in the histories of Betsy Braddock and Kwannon, the two characters to use the Psylocke moniker.

 Elektra led the Hand for some time but when she was killed it was revealed that this Elektra was actually a Skrull, temporarily leaving the Hand without a warlord.
 One faction, led by Lord Hiroshi and his lieutenant Lady Bullseye, has aimed to make Daredevil their new leader, an offer the latter rejected, only to be told that "the Hand doesn't take no for an answer."
 They then instigated the return of the Kingpin to New York City, with the goal of offering him the leadership instead.
-Kingpin's first act in negotiations is to kill Hiroshi with his bare hands, to "thank him" for realizing he can't escape his role as the Kingpin, and for murdering his girlfriend and her kids.
+Kingpin's first act in negotiations is to kill Hiroshi with his bare hands, to "thank him" for realizing he cannot escape his role as the Kingpin, and for murdering his girlfriend and her kids.
 However, the proceedings were interrupted by Daredevil, who accepted their offer, on the condition that the Hand should not do business with the Kingpin or Lady Bullseye again.
 The three remaining ninja-lords accepted this arrangement.
 During that time, the Hand gains Black Tarantula and White Tiger as members.